-Of the 45,041 blocks in Chile's Internal Revenue Service data, 34,151 SII blocks are three kilometers or closer to the post-expansion subway stations or urban highway entry or exit.
-Because of observations that are not physically feasible (such as floor space density of over 2,000), we winsorized 0.1 percent of the sample based on floor space and changes in floor space density values.
+Because of observations that are not physically feasible (such as constructed floor to area ratio of over 2,000), we winsorized 0.1 percent of the sample based on floor space and changes in floor space density values.
 This is 146 blocks, which is 0.32 percent of all blocks.
 Further descriptions of the winsorizing process and the outliers are in Appendix B1.
 As explained in Section 2.3.1, we have regulation data for 15,579 blocks; the final sample consists of 11,165 blocks.